ICRW is leading efforts to find solutions that will eliminate the harmful traditional practice of child marriage.

 Health and Child Marriage

 - Girls younger than 15 are five times more likely to die in childbirth than women in their 20s.
 Pregnancy is consistently among the leading causes of death for girls ages 15 to 19 worldwide.

-- Child brides face a higher risk of contracting HIV because they often marry an older man with more sexual experience.
+- Child brides often face a higher risk of contracting HIV because they often marry an older man with more sexual experience.
 Girls ages 15 – 19 are 2 to 6 times more likely to contract HIV than boys of the same age in sub-Saharan Africa.

 Violence and Child Marriage